 To identify possible communications among cells mediated by ligand-receptor interactions, we formulate an optimal transport problem that transports a distribution of ligand expression on cells to a target distribution described by receptors and downstream target genes.
-The cell-cell distance is used as the transport cost to constrain the signaling, and the corresponding optimal transport plan is interpreted as likelihoods for cell-cell communications.
+The cell-cell distance is used as the “transport cost” to constrain the signaling, and the corresponding optimal transport plan is interpreted as likelihoods for cell-cell communications.
 To further infer under what spatial range one gene in a cell may regulate another gene in a different cell due to ligand-receptor communications, we analyze a collection of trained random forest models with the downstream genes as outputs and the receptors as sample weights.
 The genes that highly correlate to the downstream genes and the ligands from cells located within a spatial range are the input features, and the ligand feature importance indicates how likely the communications happen under this spatial range (Fig. 1c).
-By utilizing partial information decomposition14 , we compute the spatial map of intercellular gene-gene regulatory information flow by estimating the unique information about a gene in a cell provided by another gene expressed in its neighboring cells taking into account the information given by a collection of other genes in this cell.
+We compute the spatial map of intercellular gene-gene regulatory information flow (“spatial map")by estimating the unique information about a gene in a cell provided by another gene expressed in its neighboring cells, taking into account the information given by a collection of other genes in this cell.

-We applied SpaOTsc to the zebrafish embryo datasets5, and carried out leave-one-out cross validation on the spatial pattern of the landmark genes, with scRNA-seq data and the training spatial data used for prediction.
-Representative predictions and the average AUC both show good accuracy of SpaOTsc (Fig. 1d,e).
-Similar analysis was also carried out for a drosophila embryo dataset3, showing consistent accuracy and performance (Fig. 1f,g).
-We found that the usage of unbalanced and structured optimal transport delivers more accurate predictions than conventional optimal transport (Supplementary Fig. 1-3).
-For another dataset mouse visual cortex dataset15, 16 with the cells in scRNA-seq data labeled with known spatial origins, the performance of SpaOTsc was measured by a micro F1 score (of 0.48) through multiclass classification (Fig. 1h,i).
+We applied SpaOTsc to different zebrafish embryo datasets5, and carried out leave-one-out cross-validation on the spatial pattern of landmark genes, with scRNA-seq data and the training spatial data used for prediction.
+Both representative predictions and the average AUC show good accuracy of SpaOTsc (Fig. 1d,e).
+Similar analysis was carried out for a drosophila embryo dataset3, which showed consistent accuracy and performance (Fig. 1f,g).
+We found that the incorporation of both unbalanced and structured optimal transport delivers more accurate predictions than conventional optimal transport (Supplementary Fig. 1-3).
+We also analyzed a mouse visual cortex dataset15, 16 which was previously annotated with spatial information.
+SpaOTsc had a micro F1 score of 0.48 as characterized by multiclass classification (Fig. 1h,i).

-Next, we used the inferred cell-cell distance for scRNA-seq data to further separate cell clusters to identify their potential spatial origins (Fig. 2a-c and Supplementary Fig. 4-8).
+Next, we used the inferred cell-cell distance for scRNA-seq data to further separate cell clusters and to identify their potential spatial origins (Fig. 2a-c and Supplementary Fig. 4-8).
 Classical dimension reduction methods, such as tSNE, cannot distinguish such spatially separated subclusters presented in the scRNA-seq data (Fig. 2a).
-We quantitatively compared the spatial expression patterns of a set of highly variable genes, and categorized them into distinct modes of spatial gene expression patterns (Supplementary Fig. 9,10), such as clusters of genes highly expressed respectively in L2/3, L5, and L6 regions in the mouse visual cortex data (Fig. 2d).
+We quantitatively compared the spatial expression patterns of a set of highly variable genes, and categorized them into distinct modes of spatial gene expression patterns (Supplementary Fig. 9,10), such as clusters of genes which are highly expressed in the L2/3, L5, and L6 regions in the mouse visual cortex dataset (Fig. 2d).